 Key Takeaways

-- It may help pay higher-interest debt, fund home improvements, support loved ones, or prepare for future expenses.
+- Home equity may help pay down higher interest debt, fund home improvements, support loved ones, or prepare for future expenses.

-- Using home equity lines strategically may enhance comfort, flexibility, and long-term security.
+- Using home equity lines strategically may enhance financial flexibility and long-term security.

 - Before borrowing, it’s important to understand your options, compare costs, and ensure the choice aligns with your financial goals.